Brosa1/tcore-docs/docs/plugins/create/sdk/pluginStorage.md

 ## Retrieving a single value

-To retrieve a value associated to a key, use the use the `get` function.
+To retrieve a value associated to a key, use the `get` function.
 If the key doesn't exist, `undefined` will be returned as a result.

 Here is a code sample using that function: